stadium-software/css-utilities/README.md

 ```

 ### Word spacing
-1. Affects the word-spacing property
+Word spacing classes allow for increasing or decreasing the spaces between words

-2. Append a pixel value between -3 and 10
+1. Append a pixel value between -3 and 10
-3. Increment by 1 (-1, 0, 1, etc.)
+2. Increment by 1 (-1, 0, 1, etc.)

 Example for 'word-spacing: 3px;'
 ```css